mindcrusher11/tweets/README.md

 ##How to run:

 TODO: please explain which python module is the main program and how to invoke it.
-Need to show command line example for how to start up all system components from scratch, including mongodb server.
-For example:
+Need to show command line examples of to start up all system components, including the mongodb server.